cosmos72/gomacro/doc/features-and-limitations.md

 * type inference in composite literals - see [github issue #9](https://github.com/cosmos72/gomacro/issues/9)

 Limitations:
-* Named types created by interpreted code are emulated.
+* named types created by interpreted code are emulated.
-  When the interpreter is asked to create for example `type Pair struct { A, B int }`, it actually creates instances of the unnamed `struct { A, B int }`.
+  When the interpreter is asked to create for example `type Pair struct { A, B int }`, it actually creates the unnamed type `struct { A, B int }`.
-  Everything works as it should within the interpreter, but extracting the struct and using it in compiled code actually reveals the difference.
+  Everything works as it should within the interpreter, but extracting the struct and using it in compiled code reveals the difference.

-  The reason for such limitation is simple: the interpreter uses `reflect.StructOf()` to define new types, which can only create unnamed types.
+  Reason: gomacro relies on the Go reflect package to create new types, but there is no function `reflect.InterfaceOf()` or any other way to create new **named** types, so gomacro uses `reflect.StructOf` which can only create unnamed types.

 * recursive types are emulated too.
   For example `type List struct { First interface{}; Rest *List}`